aselshall/eds/HW/HW3.md

 ### Dataset
 Red tides are caused by Karenia brevis harmful algae blooms.
 For Karenia brevis cell count data, you can use the [current dataset](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.nodc:0120767) of Physical and biological data collected along the Texas, Mississippi, Alabama, and Florida Gulf coasts in the Gulf of Mexico as part of the Harmful Algal BloomS Observing System from 1953-08-19 to 2023-07-06 (NCEI Accession 0120767).
 For direct data download, you can use this [data link](https://www.nodc.noaa.gov/archive/arc0069/0120767/7.7/data/0-data/habsos_20230714.csv) and this [data documentation link](https://www.nodc.noaa.gov/archive/arc0069/0120767/7.7/data/0-data/Support%20Documents/).
 Alternatively, FWRI documents Karenia brevis blooms from 1953 to the present.
 The dataset has more than 200,000 records is updated daily.
 To request this dataset email: HABdata@MyFWC.com.
 To learn more about this data, check the [FWRI  Red Tide  Red Tide Current Status](https://myfwc.com/research/redtide/statewide/).

-### Problem statement
+### Study areas
-Task 1: Plot the maximum concentration of Karenia brevis (cell counts per letter) per week for the whole dataset for the two regions of Tampa Bay and Charlotte Harbor estuary.
+Conduct your analysis in Tampa Bay and Charlotte Harbor estuary.
 For Tampa Bay, restrict the Karenia brevis measurements from 27° N to 28° N and 85° W to coast.
 For Charlotte Harbor estuary, restrict the Karenia brevis measurements from 25.5° N to less than 27° N and 85° W to coast.

+### Problem statement

+**Task 1:** Plot the maximum concentration of Karenia brevis (cell counts per letter) per week for the whole dataset for the two regions of Tampa Bay and Charlotte Harbor estuary.

-Task 2: FWRI classifies Karenia brevis abundance based on cell counts as described here [here](https://myfwc.com/research/redtide/statewide/) as follows:
+**Task 2:** FWRI classifies Karenia brevis abundance based on cell counts as described [here](https://myfwc.com/research/redtide/statewide/) as follows:
 <table>
   <thead>
     <tr>